andycranston/tcp-com-bridge/README.md

 ## Warning!

 Please read the security section.
-In summary everything sent across the "bridge" in both directions is sent un-encrypted.
+In summary everything sent across the "bridge" in both directions is sent unencrypted.

 USE AT YOUR OWN RISK!!!

 ## Abstract

-The programs here were written to overcome an issue I was having trying to get an Ubuntu 24.04 LTS virtual machine which runs under Virtual Box on my Windows 10 (soon to be Windows 11) laptop.
+The programs here were written to overcome an issue I was having trying to get an Ubuntu 24.04 LTS virtual machine which runs under Virtual Box on my Windows 10 (soon to be Windows 11) laptop to talk to a USB to serial adapter.

 When I connected a USB to serial adapter to one of the laptops USB ports I could map the USB device ok and see it on the Ubuntu machine as /dev/ttyUSB0 but trying to use it would initially work but then hang and/or become otherwise unreliable.

 Sometimes the Ubuntu virtual machine would not restart properly.

 Some googling shows other people have had issues with USB to serial adaptors and Virtual Box.

 Rather than try the many workarounds suggested I have taken a different approach.

 I have written two programs that work as a bridge between the USB to serial adapter in Windows and the Ubuntu virtual machine hosted by Virtual Box.

 Here is a diagram: